bhuvanamitrasharma/GeoBearing-Distance-Plugin/README.md

-# GeoBearing-Distance
+# GeoBearing-Distance Plugin for QGIS

-The **GeoBearing-Distance** is a precision digitizing tool designed for creating features via ellipsoidal distance and bearing.
+The **GeoBearing-Distance** is a precision digitizing tool designed for creating features in QGIS via ellipsoidal distance and bearing.
 It serves as a perfect complement to the native **Advanced Digitizing Panel**, allowing for the creation of geometric features based on exact geographic inputs.

 > [!IMPORTANT]
 > This tool is specifically designed for creating **Line** and **Polygon** features.
 It does not support point feature creation at this time.